 2. Can “warming” be used emotionally?

-Yes, it often describes gestures, experiences, or words that provide emotional comfort or happiness.
+Yes.
+It often describes gestures, experiences, or words that provide emotional comfort or happiness.

 3. Is “warming” used in weather descriptions?